 Interestingly, the same is true even if you don’t have male sex partners.
 Women in same-sex relationships can also pass bacterial vaginosis to their female partners.
 Research even shows that women who have female sex partners are more likely to have bacterial vaginosis compared to women who only have sex with men.

 This is to say that both female and male sex partners can play a huge role in recurrent bacterial vaginosis, and a 2022 report by the Centers for Disease Control and Prevention (CDC) recognized that BV can be sexually transmitted.
-It’s still not technically an STI, but this can change the way we think about and treat BV.
+It’s still not technically classed an STI, but this can change the way we think about and treat bacterial vaginosis.
 So what do we know about male partner treatment to prevent BV recurrence?

 Is male partner treatment necessary?